hybridsjs/hybrids/docs/store/usage.md

 #### Garbage Collector

 The `store.clear()` method can work as a garbage collector for unused model instances.
-Those that are not a dependency of any component connected to the DOM can be deleted entirely from the cache registry (as they would never exist) protecting from the memory leaks.
-If you set `clearValue` to `true`, those instances that are not currently attached to the components, will be permanently deleted when the `store.clear()` method is invoked.
+Those that are not a dependency of any component connected to the DOM can be deleted entirely from the cache registry (as if they had never existed), protecting against memory leaks.
+If you set `clearValue` to `true`, instances that are not currently attached to any component will be permanently deleted when the `store.clear()` method is invoked.

 ### `store.observe`

-The `store.observe()` method allows you to observe changes of the model instances.
-It is useful for cases when you want to react to changes outside of the model definition, for example, in a Service Worker or Web Extension background script.
+The `store.observe()` method allows you to observe changes to model instances.
+It is useful when you want to react to changes outside of the model definition, for example in a Service Worker or Web Extension background script.

-It behaves the same as [`[store.connect].observe`](/store/storage#observe), but it can be dynamically set outside of the model definition.
-The callback is only executed if `store.get()` or `store.set()` methods are called for the model instance after the observer is set.
-It means, that the observer does not trigger for the already existing model instance, but only for the next updates.
+It behaves the same as [`[store.connect].observe`](/store/storage.md#observe), but it can be dynamically set outside of the model definition.
+The callback is only executed if the `store.get()` or `store.set()` methods are called for the model instance after the observer is set.
+This means that the observer does not trigger for an already existing model instance, only for subsequent updates.

 ```typescript
 store.observe(Model: object, callback: (id, model, lastModel) => void): () => void;